-In March 2019, the Board agreed to adopt the principles and framework of the Lloyds Banking Group Insurance Risk Management Framework (designed for entities based and regulated in the United Kingdom), subject to at least an annual review to ensure it remains appropriate for the SWE business and its environment control (Luxembourg regulatory regime based, as regards the prudential aspect, inter alia on European Solvency II requirements).
+In March 2019, the Board agreed to adopt the principles and framework of the Insurance Group Risk Management Framework (designed for entities based and regulated in the United Kingdom), subject to at least an annual review to ensure it remains appropriate for the SWE business and its environment control (Luxembourg regulatory regime based, as regards the prudential aspect, inter alia on European Solvency II requirements).

-SWE's Risk Management Framework ('RMF') is aligned to LBG's, whilst adopting specific terminology and incorporating elements to address and support compliance with Luxembourg and Insurance-specific requirements.
+On 02 December 2020 the SWE Board adopted the latest version of the Insurance Group Risk Management Framework ('RMF'), whilst confirming specific terminology and elements previously adopted to address and support compliance with Luxembourg specific requirements.

 SWE operates a prudent approach to risk with rigorous management controls to support sustainable business growth and minimise losses.
 The RMF provides a robust and consistent approach to risk management across the organisation with mechanisms for developing and embedding risk policies and risk management strategies, which are aligned to the risks faced by the business.
 This in turn drives the risk profile of the business in line with risk appetite and through good risk-reward decision making.